 Fly alongside a true icon of the skies, the Supermarine Spitfire a type famed for its role in the Battle of Britain during 1940.
-Taking off from Headcorn airfield, formerly RAF Lashenden and home to a
+Taking off from Headcorn airfield in Kent, formerly RAF Lashenden and home to a

 Spitfire squadron in 1943, you will fly with a Spitfire as you go on one of two tours which take you to Capel-le-Ferne or the White Cliffs.
 Also included is free entry to the museum based at Headcorn.